-With Halloween falling right smack in the middle of the week this year many of the annual parties will likely take place on either the weekend prior or the weekend following the Wednesday holiday, when most people do not have to drag themselves back into work hung over!
-As more and more businesses and shopping malls are now practicing their own trunk-or-treat sessions for the kiddos as well, remember that pedestrian traffic is also set to increase around those areas during the two weekends mentioned and Wednesday.
+With Halloween falling on a Thursday this year many of the annual parties will likely take place on either the weekend prior or the weekend following the holiday, when most people do not have to drag themselves back into work hung over!
+As more and more businesses and shopping malls are now practicing their own trunk-or-treat sessions for the kiddos as well, remember that pedestrian traffic is also set to increase around those areas during the two weekends mentioned and Thursday.
 With an increase in foot traffic and driving traffic through, be extra vigilant in scanning for pedestrian and vehicular hazards!

 Even though some children play it safe and carry flashlights, glow-sticks, and strobes, it still can be difficult to see them as they are running about the dimly lit streets.
 Even though glow sticks may be seen as something fun for people around this time of year, they can also serve as a device that allows you to be more visible as a pedestrian, thus adding to one’s safety in the dark of night.